sandworm-hq/sandworm-guard-js/README.md

 - Install it as an `npm` module in your existing Node or browser app.
 - Use the Inspector CLI tool to monitor activity and permissions.

+### Get involved
+- Have a support question?
+[Post it here](https://github.com/sandworm-hq/sandworm-js/discussions/categories/q-a).
+- Have a feature request?
+[Post it here](https://github.com/sandworm-hq/sandworm-js/discussions/categories/ideas).
+- Did you find a security issue?
+[See SECURITY.md](SECURITY.md).
+- Did you find a bug?
+[Post an issue](https://github.com/sandworm-hq/sandworm-js/issues/new/choose).
+- Want to write some code?
+See [CONTRIBUTING.md](CONTRIBUTING.md).

 ## ToC
 - [Overview](#overview)
 - [Getting Started](#getting-started)